-Pupil outcomes in the subject areas of physical education.
+• Pupil outcomes in the subject areas of physical education.

-California Physical Fitness Test Results (School Year 2017-18)
+California Physical Fitness Test Results (School Year 2018-19)

-Grade Percent of Students Meeting Fitness Standards Level Four of Six Standards Five of Six Standards Six of Six Standards 5 24.1 18.4 12.6
+Grade Level Percentage of Students Meeting Four of Six Fitness Standards Percentage of Students Meeting Five of Six Fitness Standards Percentage of Students Meeting Six of Six Fitness Standards 5 23.8 14.9 14.9

-Note: Percentages are not calculated when the number of students tested is ten or less, either because the number of students in this category is too small for statistical accuracy or to protect student privacy.
+Note: Percentages are not calculated and double dashes (--) appear in the table when the number of students tested is ten or less, either because the number of students in this category is too small for statistical accuracy or to protect student privacy.